HUIXIN-TW/NotionSyncGCal/README.md

   - "database_id": "look the same link, only paste databaseID",
     <img src="./assets/copylink.png" width="600" height="auto">

-  - the following items is up to you
+  - the following items is up to you.
+If you are the first time using terminal or python, I recommend you to use 1 or 2 fir "goforward_days".
+This mean that the code will synchromise the events from 1 day before to 2 days after today.
+If you are familar with python, you can change them as you want.

     - "timecode": "+08:00",
     - "timezone": "Australia/Perth",
     - "goback_days": 1,
-    - "goforward_days": 7,
+    - "goforward_days": 2,
     - "delete_option": 0,
     - "event_length": 60,
     - "start_time": 8,